lucsimao/lucsimao/README.md

-# Hello! 👋
+# Hello! :computer:
 My name is Lucas and this is my personagem github page.

-I have a degree in Computer Engineering at Universidade Federal do Ceará.
-Focused on Information Technology.
-Aiming at personal and professional growth, I've been consolidating my knowledges about software develop and test, always looking for updating my skills about new technologies and solutions.
+:mortar_board: I have a degree in Computer Engineering at Universidade Federal do Ceará.
+Focused on Information Technology.\
+:book: Aiming at personal and professional growth, I've been consolidating my knowledges about software develop and test, always looking for updating my skills about new technologies and solutions.

 ## Technologies